lsst-sqre/sqr-032/index.rst

 Features
 ^^^^^^^^

-The main use case for Sybil over other systems is it’s configurable example parsers.
+The main use case for Sybil over other systems is being able to build custom example parsers.
 Whereas pytest_ and pytest-doctestplus_ only check for traditional doctests, Sybil_ provides additional parsers to check examples written in other types of syntax, such as ``code-block`` directives.

 This flexibility is useful in cases where an author might write a function or class in a ``code-block`` directive, and then use a doctest to exercise that example class or function.
 The code from both the ``code-block`` and doctest are treated as part of the same namespace.

-In addition to the ``code-block`` parser, Sybil_ provides an `API for additional additional parsers`__ should we wish to provide examples in custom reStructuredText directives or in different languages or syntaxes.
+In addition to the ``code-block`` parser, Sybil_ provides an `API for additional parsers`__ should we wish to provide examples in custom reStructuredText directives or in different languages or syntaxes.
 For example, Sybil_ could operate on bash scripts or commands:

 .. code-block:: rst